 - 1. During the work for the Bachelor's Final Project, the assessment committee carries out at least one interim review in order to determine how the work is progressing.
+If progress is deemed unsatisfactory, the assessment committee can deny the student permission to proceed with the Bachelor's Final Project in that quartile.

+- 2. The final assessment is based on the following aspects of the work, at the very least:

+- d. approach (10%)

+- e. profoundness (30%)

+- f. evaluation of results (20%)

+- g. organisation (5%)

+- h. written report (25%)

-If progress is deemed unsatisfactory, the assessment committee can deny the student permission to proceed with the Bachelor's Final Project in that quartile. - 2.
-The final assessment is based on the following aspects of the work, at the very least: - a. work attitude, initiative and independence - b. technical/content-related depth - c. the result achieved (the product) and/or the answering of the question - d. final report - e. oral presentation and self-evaluation - 3.
-A students who achieves a final mark of 5.0 or 5.5 will be given one opportunity to submit a supplementary piece of work before the end of the quartile.
+- i. oral presentation (10%)

+- 3. A students who achieves a final mark of 5.0 or 5.5 will be given one opportunity to submit a supplementary piece of work before the end of the quartile.
 The final result following the submission of a supplementary piece of work cannot be higher than 6.0.